playcanvas/blog/blog/2024-08-22-playcanvas-engine-hits-2-0-0.md

   - engine
 ---

 Today marks a major milestone for the PlayCanvas Engine, the [open-source](https://github.com/playcanvas/engine) JavaScript runtime that powers thousands of interactive graphical apps and tools on the web.
 We are bubbling with excitement to announce the release of version 2.0.0!
-For the full details, visit our Github:
+For the full details, visit our GitHub:

 [**RELEASE NOTES**](https://github.com/playcanvas/engine/releases/tag/v2.0.0)